Confluence of singularities of non-linear differential equations via Borel--Laplace transformations: Statement of results

 If the coefficients of $\hat y(x)$ have at most factorial growth ($\,|y_k|\leq c^k k!\,$ for some $c>0$), then the series $\widehat B[\hat y](\xi)$ is convergent on a neighborhood of 0 with a sum $\phi(\xi)$.
 If moreover $\phi$ has an analytic extension to a half-line $e^{i\alpha}\R^+$ and has at most exponential growth there ($|\phi(x)|\leq K\,e^{\Lambda|\xi|}$, $\xi\in e^{i\alpha}\R^+$, for some $K,\Lambda > 0$), then its \emph{Laplace transform in the direction $\alpha$}

 is convergent for $x$ in a small open disc of diameter $\frac{1}{\Lambda}$ centered at $\frac{e^{i\alpha}}{2\Lambda}$ and extends to 0 (which lies on the boundary of the disc), defining there the \emph{Borel sum} of $\hat y(x)$ in direction $\alpha$.
-Such Borel sum of $\hat y(x)$ is asymptotic to the formal series $\hat y(x)$ at the origin, and most importantly, if $\hat y(x)$ is a formal solution to some analytic differential equation, then so are the Borel sums.

-A series $\hat y[x]$ is called \emph{Borel summable} (or \emph{1-summable}) if its Borel sum exists in all but finitely many directions $0\leq\alpha<2\pi$.
+A series $\hat y[x]$ is \emph{Borel summable} (or \emph{1-summable}) if its Borel sums $L_\alpha[\widehat B[\hat y]](x)$ exist in all but finitely many directions $0\leq\alpha<2\pi$.
 When varying continuously the direction in which the series is summable, the corresponding Borel sums are analytic extensions one of the other, yielding a function defined on a sector of opening $>\pi$.

 Let us remark that $\hat y[x]$ is convergent if and only if it is Borel summable in all directions.
 This means that the Borel sums of divergent series can only exist on sectors.
 This is also known as the Stokes phenomenon.

-More detailed information on the Borel summability can be found, for example, in \cite{MR2} and \cite{M}.
+The Borel sums of $\hat y(x)$ are asymptotic of Gevrey order 1 to the formal series $\hat y(x)$ at the origin, and most importantly, they satisfy the same analytic differential equations as $\hat y(x)$.
+More detailed information on the Borel summability can be found, for example, in \cite{MR2}, \cite{M} or \cite{Bal}.

-A typical source of Borel summable power series are formal solutions of generic ODEs at a double irregular singular point.
+A typical source of Borel summable power series are formal solutions of generic ODEs at an irregular singular point of multiplicity 2.